docutils/docutils/docutils/docs/ref/doctree.rst

 The ``%bibliographic.elements`` parameter entity contains an OR-list of all `Bibliographic Elements`_.

-The ``%additional.bibliographic.elements`` parameter entity can be used by wrapper DTDs to extend ``%bibliographic.elements``.
+The `%additional.bibliographic.elements`_ placeholder can be used by wrapper DTDs to extend ``%bibliographic.elements``.

 Only the `\<docinfo>`_ element directly employs the